Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

 Alcohol is a central nervous system (CNS) depressant.
-Extreme or excessive quantities of the substance can dramatically slow vital life functions such as breathing.
+Extreme or excessive quantities of the substance can dramatically slow vital life functions like breathing.

 Multiple factors can influence how the body absorbs and metabolizes alcohol.
-These factors also influence your BAC level:
+These elements can impact your BAC level:

-As mentioned before, BAC depends on the amount of alcohol in an individual’s bloodstream.
-The liver is incapable of metabolizing more than one standard drink (14 grams of pure alcohol) in an hour.
-So, anything more than a standard alcoholic beverage within an hour will increase the BAC.
+The liver cannot metabolize more than one standard drink (14 grams of pure alcohol) in an hour.
+So, more than a standard alcoholic beverage within an hour will increase BAC.

 People who binge drink or drink heavily will experience a spike in BAC:

-Whether it be binge or heavy drinking, the high quantities of alcohol overwhelm the body’s metabolic processes, and BACs rise quickly.
+Whether binge or heavy drinking, the high amounts of alcohol overwhelm the body’s metabolic processes.
+This makes BACs rise quickly.

 Because of biological differences, women have more trouble breaking down alcohol than men.
 This means that women will have increased BACS in shorter times than men.